nickbrandt/GitLab/doc/development/merge_request_performance_guidelines.md

 Performance deficiencies should be addressed right away after we merge initial changes.

-Read moar about when and how feature flags should be used in [Feature flags in GitLab development](https://docs.gitlab.com/ee/development/feature_flags/process.html#feature-flags-in-gitlab-development).
+Read more about when and how feature flags should be used in [Feature flags in GitLab development](https://docs.gitlab.com/ee/development/feature_flags/process.html#feature-flags-in-gitlab-development).